kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-5-academia.md

 ## Wokeness Harms Company Culture

 Spotify got repeatedly into troubled water since its acquisition of the Joe Rogan Experience on its platform.
-Employees staged multiple walkouts and breakdowns every time a guest on Joe Rogan talked about a controversial topic such as Transgender, COVID-19, or politics in general.
+Employees staged multiple walkouts and had tearful breakdowns every time a guest on Joe Rogan talked about a controversial topic such as Transgender, COVID-19, or politics in general.
 But for now, the profit was more important to the company than pleasing the grievances of triggered employees.[^hamilton2020aa]

 Another recent example is the resignation of the Jewish opinion writer Bari Weiss in 2020 from her position at The New York Times.
 The harassment she had to endure on internal Slack channels for her center-left positions became unbearable.[^weiss2020vp]